-Additionally, the guide answers common questions about adblock technology, impact & measurement, user motivations, allowlists, and ad reinsertion.
+Additionally, the guide answers common questions about adblock technology, impact and measurement, user motivations, allowlists, and ad reinsertion.

 Adblock software can be very effective at circumventing ads and more.
 Many of the most popular adblockers have been tested by review sites, and found effective at blocking most ads on webpages.
 Some also block ads in apps, or in videos.
 However, generally adblockers are only as effective as the filter rules selected by the adblock user.

-In some cases adblockers are “too effective” at blocking content, essentially breaking websites by blocking things that are not ads — including forms, login, paywalls, site analytics, subscriber content and more.
+In some cases adblockers are “too effective” at blocking content, essentially reaking websites by blocking things that are not ads — including forms, login, paywalls, site analytics, subscriber content and more.
 There are few, if any, published standards for what constitutes an ad, tracker or other categories of blocked content.
 Instead, adblock forums, github issues/comments and many behind-the-scenes requests are made, resulting in filters breaking websites without notice or explanation.
+Read more: 10 Ways Adblockers Can Break Websites

 Worldwide estimates of the adblock user base exceeds 600M desktop and mobile devices.
 According to Statista, the average global adblocking rate is 28%, with a high in Greece of 42%. eMarketer reports steady year-over-year growth of adblockers in the US, with an estimated 75.4 million US adblock users.
 Desktop adblock rates range anywhere from 10% to 70% depending upon country and site demographics.
 Mobile adblock rates are much lower, usually less than 10% in the US/EU — but mobile adblock adoption is growing at a faster rate than desktop.